chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

   \item Estimate $L_{\infty}$ for both sexes.

-  \item Estimate the coefficient of variation for older fish for both sexes.
+  \item Estimate the coefficient of variation of length-at-age for older fish for both sexes.

   \item Estimate natural mortality for females only.